marcusmchale/breedcafs/README.md

       - Missing values from Y are removed from X
       - Records are not accepted that differ in the value of Y at a given time, for a given replicate at a given X value.
    * Records are stored as nodes connected to the "ItemFeature" node on the path between an Item and a Feature
- * Features
+ * Inputs
-   * Standardised set of descriptions for properties, traits and conditions
+   * Standardised set of descriptions for properties, traits, conditions and curves
      * Record Type
      * Name
      * Description
      * Format (e.g. numeric, categorical, text)
      * Categories (optional)
-   * Currently these details are only available internally in the project
+   * Currently the details of these are only available internally in the project
+ * Input groups
+   * Grouping of inputs as related to a task for ease of template generation
+   * Partner level management with ability to copy from other partners or a set of default groups

 ## Services
  * Web forms, spreadsheets and [Field-Book](https://github.com/PhenoApps/Field-Book) app for data collection